The latitude and longitude presented here is an approximation to protect the reporters identity

 blog comments powered by Disqus

-- There has been one other sighting in Kanab
+- There have been 2 other sightings in Kanab

 - There were no other sightings in Kanab on or around July 20th 1999